tuudik/xroad6parser/README.md

 Feel free to contribute to this crappy PHP/AJAX snippet to make it less crappy.
 Make PR's and I'll try to do my best to get your enhancments merged.
 Also let me know if you find any issues.

 # Automatic deployment
-Both branches are automatically deployed after successfully commits.
+Both branches are automatically deployed after successful commits.

 **Master branch:** https://xroad.radr.eu/